 Overview

-StackOne provides an A2A agent for each integration at:Authorization header with base64-encoded API key) and your StackOne account ID (x-account-id header).
+StackOne provides an A2A agent for your linked StackOne accounts at:Authorization header with base64-encoded API key) and your StackOne account ID (x-account-id header), with the exception of the public agent card routes such as /.well-known/agent-card.json, which need no authentication.

 This guide walks you through the basic A2A operations to help you understand the protocol before integrating with your preferred agent framework.